sinaahmadi/RNN/README.md

 For the experiments of my thesis, I used [a dedicated cluster](http://lipn.univ-paris13.fr/rcln/wiki/index.php/Cluster_TAL) at the host laboratory which was enough efficient to train the models with.
 In any case, it would be a good idea to work on the **optimization** of the introduced models in the current project, such as a) using hierarchical softmax [1] instead of the simple softmax, b) replacing stochastic gradient descent (`dynet.SimpleSGDTrainer()`) by Adam for stochastic optimization [2], c) modifying the initialization values and d) adapting hyperparameters.

 ### Some (more) details
-  * In order to visualize the behavior of the model during the training process, at the end of each complete execution, an HTML file, including the hyper-parameters of the models, details of the data set and the cross-entropy results, is created and saved in the `html_output` folder.
-To have your desired information, you may need to apply some modifications in the `Utility` class.
+  * At the end of each complete execution, an HTML file including the hyper-parameters of the models, details of the data set and the cross-entropy results, is created and saved in the `html_output` folder.
+To have your desired information saved, you may need to apply some modifications in the `Utility` class.
   * Parameters of the models are saved in the `models` folder.
-This is done in `model.save()`.
+This is done by `model.save()`.
   * The loss value over the validation set in each epoch is illustrated and saved as a plot in the `plot` folder.
   * The output of each model for a given test set is saved in a text file in the `system_output` folder.
   * An RNN-MLP model is also provided which may be used for word-level models.
-This model is not included in the thesis.
+This model is not discussed in the thesis.

 ### Requirements
   * [DyNet](http://dynet.readthedocs.io/en/latest/).